 Shivery Snow Paint – Make your own fluffy sparkly snow paint to create snowmen or landscapes or whatever!

 4. Go Outside

-I know, that’s not what Texans do when it’s cold.
+I know, that is not what Texans do when it’s cold.
 There is a reason the AC has a heat setting, but maybe sneak out and play in the cold…a little.
-Sure you’ll spend more time bundling the kids up than the actual amount of time you’ll be out there but, you know parenting, we do it all for the memories!
+Sure you will spend more time bundling the kids up than the actual amount of time you will be out there but, you know parenting, we do it all for the memories!